-- This category is open for nominations by the organisation in which the individual currently works or by staff at the individual's former academic institution (e.g. academic supervisor or mentor, research office, alumni and career development office). - Staff at academic institutions are encouraged to contact Council alumni to make them aware of this category. - Individuals may check the Council's Awardee database here to ensure the nominee is an alumnus of the Council. - The nominator must complete the relevant form available here. - Applications should be emailed to rotya@research.ie no later than 4pm (Irish time) on 26 September 2019.
+- This Category is open for nominations by the organisation in which the individual currently works or by staff at the individual's current or former academic institution (e.g. academic supervisor or mentor, research office, alumni and career development office). - Staff at academic institutions are encouraged to contact Council alumni to make them aware of this Category. - Individuals may check the Council's Awardee database here to ensure the nominee is an alumnus of the Council. - The nominator must complete the relevant form available here. - Gender balance is not a requirement of submissions made under Category 3. - There is no limit to the number of nominations can be submitted under Category 3 by an academic institution; as stated above, nominations can also be made by the organisation in which the individual currently works. - Applications should be emailed to rotya@research.ie no later than 4pm (Irish time) on 25 September 2020.